 But don’t stop the conversation there.
 Have the children think about how many are in each group (the haves or have nots).
 Record the findings for one day’s rule and compare with the sizes of the groups using other sorts.
 You and the children are likely to start coming up with all kinds of interesting sorts (and getting to know each other’s names).
 You will also learn many new sets of ways in which we are all the same and all different.

 For read-alouds, there are all kinds of wonderful stories that can get children thinking about their names from many perspectives.
-A great story to begin is either the classic children’s story Tikki Tikki Tembo by Arlene Mosel or Kevin Henke’s Chrysanthemum.
+A great story to begin is either Kevin Henke’s Chrysanthemum or the award-winning Alma and How She Got Her Name by Juana Martinez-Neal.
 Both stories can launch good discussions about how we feel about our name—or how we feel when someone makes fun of our name.
-But then do the math: show the children on a grid chart or on an overhead projector how long Tikki Tikki Tembo’s name is.
-Write out Chang’s name and discuss how it is much shorter.
+But then do the math: Alma’s doesn’t just have one name she has 6!
+Ask the children what they notice about the length of those names.
+Use a grid to show how many letters there are in one of her middle names– Esperanza.
+Then write out Alma and compare the lengths of these two names.
 Alternatively, build “name towers” out of connecting cubes and compare them.
 Have the name towers displayed going from most to least letters.
 Talk about which children’s names are long or short in comparison with their classmates.
-Develop a bar graph showing the number of letters in the children’s names.
+Develop a line plot to show the number of letters in the children’s names.